 HOW LONG YOUR PERSONAL INFORMATION WILL BE KEPT

-- If you are a client we will hold your personal information for at least 6.5 years after we have completed the work that we do for you.
-Client files are destroyed when the matter is completed and an electronic copy is kept for 6.5years.
+- If you are a client, we will hold your personal information for at least 6.5 years after we have completed the work that we do for you.
+Client files are destroyed when the matter is completed and an electronic copy is kept for 6.5 years, after which it is locked down on our case management system and can only be accessed with senior management approval.
+Approval will only be given if it is in your own interests for the information to be accessed, for example, because it is relevant to a new instruction from you, or because we require access for some legitimate regulatory purpose.
+We may however delete some or all of the information that is stored on our system and therefore it might not be available for more than the stated retention period.
 We will tell you about any original documents that you have asked us to store on your behalf and they will be kept until they are returned to you or destroyed on your instruction.
-We will tell you if we intend to keep a copy of your file for more than 6.5 years.
 If your matter relates to Wills, Trusts or Probate, unless you request otherwise we will keep an electronic copy of your file indefinitely, in order to be able to discuss details with you or one of your representatives should the need arise in the future.
 Where applicable, we will store your original Will safely and save an electronic copy of the signed Will on our database.
 If you prefer to keep your original Will at home, we will still retain an electronic copy of the signed Will for our records.

 - If you are a prospective client we will keep a record of your enquiry for up to 2 years.

 - If you are a supplier we will hold your name and address (inc email and telephone) for at least 6 years after you have completed the work that you have done for us and beyond that we will only keep that information for so long as we think we might need to contact you about further work that you might be able to do for us.